 IT Services Become Governance – Put Your Assets in Full Business Context

-We have renamed IT Services to Governance in vScope.
-This update is not only about renaming; it expands the feature from 'IT service-only' modeling to supporting any business context – including applications, vendors, ownership, policies, and more.
+We have renamed IT Services (Service Mapping) to Governance.
+However, this update is not only about renaming; it expands the feature from 'IT service-only' modeling to supporting any business context – including applications, vendors, ownership, policies, and more.
 Let's go through what this means for you.

 From IT Services to Full Business Context

-In the latest update of vScope, you will find that IT Services have been replaced with Governance.
+In the latest update of vScope, you will find that IT Services (also referred to as “Service Mapping”) have been replaced with Governance.
 This change reflects an important evolution in how vScope supports your organization.
 Previously, the feature allowed you to structure assets around IT services.
-That capability remains.
-But Governance now extends far beyond service modeling.
-You can connect assets in your repository to any business-relevant entity and build the structure that mirrors how your organization actually operates.
+That capability remains, but Governance now extends far beyond just IT service modeling.
+Now you can connect assets to any business-relevant context and build the structure that mirrors how your organization actually operates.

 From Service View to Full Business Context

-With Governance, assets are no longer isolated technical objects in the asset repository.
-They become part of a structured business model where you can map relationships, ownership, and dependencies of business contexts, such as:
+With vScope Governance, assets are not just technical objects in the asset repository.
+They become the building blocks of a structured business model where you can map relationships, ownership, and dependencies of business contexts, such as:

 - IT Services